-1. Why was this notice issued:
+T. Why was this notice issued?

 You have a right to know about a settlement of class action lawsuits and about your options.
-This notice explains the lawsuits, the settlement, and your legal rights.
-Multiple Courts in Canada, (the "Courts") are overseeing all of the various lawsuits and class action lawsuits together known as In re Residential Schools Class Action Litigation.
-The "Defendants" are the Government of Canada ("Government") and various church-related entities including.
-The General Synod of the Anglican Church of Canada, The Dioceses of the Anglican Church of Canada, The Presbyterian Church in Canada, The United Church of Canada, The Methodist Church of Canada, and various Catholic entities (together called the "Churches").
+This notice explains the lawsuits, the settlement, and your legal rights Multiple Courts in Canada, (the "Courts") are overseeing all of the various lawsuits and class action lawsuits together known as In re Residential Schools Class Action Litigation.
+The "Defendants" are the Government of Canada ("Government") and various church-related entities including: The General Synod of the Anglican Church of Canada, The Dioceses of the Anglican Church of Canada, and various Catholic entities (together called the "Churches").

-2. What is the lawfult about?
+24 What is the lawsuit about?